elianabower/elianabower.com/index.md

 title: "Home"
 ---

-# Eliana Bower
+{% include title.html %}

-I'm a second year Marine Biology major and Sustainability Studies minor at the University of California, Santa Cruz.
-I'm driven by my passion for the ocean and protecting the environment around us.
-My career goal is to help mitigate the effects of climate change and expand the knowledge of what we currently know about the ocean.
+I'm a second-year Marine Biology major and Sustainability Studies minor at the University of California, Santa Cruz.
+Driven by a desire to protect the environment, my goal is to help mitigate the effects of climate change by expanding our knowledge of the ocean.

+## Education

+{% include info.html data=site.data.education %}

+## Work Experience

+{% include info.html data=site.data.work %}

+## Projects

-{% include experiences.html %}
+{% include info.html data=site.data.projects %}

 Check out this baby octopus